hooge104/geospatial_mapping_pipeline/README.md

 3. Place the script into this folder and configure your project-specific details in the top part of the script.
 Make sure to direct the bash functions (lines 54-55) to the correct path where `ee` and `gsutil` are installed on your local machine
 5. Execute the script

-## Some notes in case Google Cloud Storage is not avaiable
+## Some notes in case Google Cloud Storage is not available
 To automate the upload process, we routinely use GCS but as it's a paid service this might not be available to everyone.
 In case you want to bypass these steps, it's probably the easiest to manually upload the generated csv files (i.e., the training data file and the bootstrap samples) using the GEE web browser UI.
 You'll need to remove some lines in the script where `gsutil` is called, after which it will probably complain that the file can't be found.
 After uploading the file (make sure to give the GEE FeatureCollection the correct name) re-run the script (a couple of times).

 ## Disclaimer
 This script is still work in progress and might contain mistakes.
 If you spot any let us know!
 We're also continously improving the workflow and developing new 'modules'.
 Watch this space for updates.

 We are aware that there are some steps that not necessarily follow GEE 'best practices'.
 Usually this is the result of a trade-off between computation time and flexibility.

+When using